haadcode/orbit-server/README.md

 # orbit-server

-Server for Orbit networks.
-A simple wrapper for Redis pubsub.
+Server for [OrbitDB](https://github.com/haadcode/orbit-db).
+A simple wrapper for Redis.
 Requires redis server to run at `locahost:<redis port>`

 ## Run
 ```